 Baby Sign: Hot and Cold

-The signs of “hot” and “cold” may not appear to be life changing on the surface, but I have found great success with these signs.
+The signs of “hot” and “cold” may not appear to be life changing on the surface.
+However, I have found great success with these signs.

 We sign “hot” as if we are fanning ourselves from heat.
 (This is not the real sign, but developed out of actually fanning ourselves from the desert heat in Las Vegas, so it works for us!)